BarisKaragaac/object_Detection/README.md

 - The total steps where increased to 30000.
 - The warmup steps where increased to 2500.

-    This will make the training more effitient.
+    This will make the training more efficient.

 The architecture [resnet152](https://hub.tensorflow.google.cn/tensorflow/retinanet/resnet152_v1_fpn_640x640/1) could be used but finally resnet50 was retained.